Chapter 12: Risk management

 Direct: If the firmâ€™s home currency strengthens, foreign competitors are able to gain sales at their expense because their products become more expensive (unless the firm reduces margins) in the eyes of customers both abroad and at home.

 Indirect: Even if the home currency does not move vis-Ã -vis the customersâ€™ currency the firm may lose competitive position.
-For example, suppose a South African firm is selling into Hong Kong and its main competitor is a New Zealand firm.
-If the New Zealand dollar weakens against the Hong Kong dollar, the South African firm has lost some competitive position.
+For example, suppose a South African firm is selling into Hong Kong SAR and its main competitor is a New Zealand firm.
+If the New Zealand dollar weakens against the Hong Kong SAR dollar, the South African firm has lost some competitive position.

 Although economic exposure is difficult to measure it is of vital importance to firms as it concerns their long-run viability.
 Economic exposure is really the long-run equivalent of transaction exposure, and ignoring it could lead to reductions in the firmâ€™s future cash flows or an increase in the systematic risk of the firm, resulting in a fall in shareholder wealth.